Knowing what to look for is the key to prevention of illnesses.

-Taking proper care of a cat involves a lot more than just providing some food and shelter.
-One of the more tricky parts to cat ownership is felines’ natural reluctance to show signs of pain or weakness.
-But that does not mean they don’t suffer from pain like we do.
-It is therefor extra important that the owner frequently checks for diseases, infections, possible injuries and parasites.
+Taking good care of your pet involves a lot more than just providing basic food and shelter.
+Pets need attention, kindness, and medical attention too.
+One of the more tricky parts to spotting illness in a cat is their’ natural reluctance to display signs of pain.
+But that does not mean they don’t suffer from it as we do!
+It is therefore on the owner to do frequent checks for diseases, infections, possible injuries, and parasites.

-Our articles should help you get a basic idea of things to look out for, and give you an idea of the kinds of questions you could ask during your trip to the vet.
+This page and its underlying articles should help you get a basic idea of things to look out for, and may help give you an idea of of the kinds of questions you could ask your vet.

-An often overlooked but crucial part of caring for your cat is oral hygiene.
-Keeping gingivitis in check by routinely removing plaque and tartar with a brush or wipes prevents periodontal disease in cats.
-A range of products is available on the market to help you with your pet’s oral hygiene.
+An often overlooked but crucial aspect of caring for cats is maintaining their oral hygiene.
+Keeping gingivitis in check by routinely removing plaque and tartar with a brush or wipes prevents periodontal disease.
+A range of products is available on the market to help you maintain your cat’s oral hygiene.